godruoyi/imageflow/README.md

 Imageflow is a Raycast extension that allows you to process images using a custom workflow.
 You can resize, compress, convert image format, and upload images to S3 or Cloudflare R2 Storage.

+> This extension still in development and does not submit to Raycast Extension yet, you can clone this repo and install it locally.

 ## Support Actions

 - [x] 🌰 Resize And Compress Image by [sharp](https://sharp.pixelplumbing.com/)